0xDegenDeveloper/GoL2/README.md

     - is_migrated: bool -> If the migration txn has occurred

-- `snapshots` - Holds evolution information on chain
+- `snapshots` - Holds a record of generation Snapshots

   - parameters: